Luno0811/Final_Project_Indigo/README.md

 # Covid-19 Vaccinations
 ![image](https://user-images.githubusercontent.com/111723067/214435454-0d983867-b753-427f-bf8d-bd6a5254b933.png)
 ## Overview
 Using Covid-19 vaccination data around the United States to answer multiple questions regarding the pandemic.
+This topic was selected because it is currently very relevant and has impacted everyone 's lives.
+This was also chosen because the results of the analysis can be useful in the real world.
 ## Data Sources:
 - https://www.kaggle.com/datasets/sandhyakrishnan02/united-states-covid19-vaccinations
 - https://www.kaggle.com/datasets/peretzcohen/2019-census-us-population-data-by-state